meunomeecris/catto/README.md

 ## Overview
 Catto is a playful social app designed for moments of purr-crastination!
 Users can browse through an endless stream of adorable cat photos, add witty captions, and vote for their favorites.
 It's a fun and simple competition to discover the most creative or funniest caption, all while indulging in a love for cats.

 This project has been a key part of my journey as an iOS Developer.
-Over time, I have restructured the app multiple times, experimenting with different approaches, frameworks, and architectures.
+Over time, I have restructured the app multiple times, experimenting with different approaches, and architectures.
 This repository documents my evolution and learning as an iOS Developer.